ONordander/pgvet/README.md

-# pgvet
+# pgvet 🛡️

 pgvet is a database migration linter for [PostgreSQL](https://www.postgresql.org/).

-Used to avoid problematic migrations and application downtime by detecting:
+Avoid problematic migrations and application downtime by detecting:

 - Failing changes
 - Non backwards compatible changes
 - Migrations that use excessive locking or risk deadlocks
 - Non idempotent changes

-Available as a installed binary and as a [Github Action](#github-action)
+Available as binary and as a [Github Action](#github-action)

 # Installation

-Prebuilt binaries are available under [releases](https://github.com/onordander/pgvet/releases)
+Prebuilt binaries for Linux, macOS, and Windows are available under [releases](https://github.com/onordander/pgvet/releases)

 Installing with Golang is also possible: